 While the statewide COVID restrictions have been lifted by the Governor of Texas, Texas Orthopedics will continue to follow CDC guidelines and the Texas Medical Board rules as the health and well-being of our patients and employees is our highest priority.
 We are committed to providing a safe, clean environment in our offices while providing quality musculoskeletal care to Central Texas.
 To make an appointment with one of our specialists, schedule an appointment online or call us today if you'd like to discuss options for a telemedicine appointment.

 Visiting Our Office

-We are encouraging patients to come to their appointments alone whenever possible to reduce the number of people in our clinics.
+- We're asking patients to come alone to their appointments to ensure that we can limit the number of individuals within our offices.

 We're excited to be able to offer our patients a virtual visit with one of our physicians through telemedicine appointments for their orthopedic needs!
 For more information, visit our telemedicine page.

 If you are a patient of Dr. Koval or Dr. Martinez, click here for the latest information regarding your care.

 **COVID-19 BOOSTER VACCINE has been approved for use.
 We encourage immunosuppressed patients that are eligible for the booster to consider receiving the booster if they wish, using the same vaccine they received previously.
 If you received the Johnson and Johnson vaccine, pick from either the Pfizer or Moderna booster.
 There is no current guidance at this time as to how long after the initial vaccine one should wait to receive the booster.

 Texas Orthopedics Surgery Center Patients

 For the latest updates regarding procedures at our surgery center, please visit their page here.